websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

     ![Clicking the checkbox makes the other configuration UI visible](./hiding-the-configuration-ui/images/01.png)

-1. The G8V3 Baker Configuration UI can be hidden or made visible.
+1. Notice that when this checkbox is not enabled the G8V3 Baker Configuration is hidden.

 ### Implement the Interface